Dee smiling in front of a bookcase

 This is now an area that has significant focus.

-Parents talk about how their child is ‘perfect’ at school and around other people, however when they get home to their safe space they may become really dysregulated and release their frustrations.
+Parents talk about how their child is ‘perfect’ at school and around other people however, when they get home to their safe space, they may become really dysregulated and release their frustrations.

-Parents of boys may find getting a diagnosis to be a fairly straight-forward process but this isn’t always common with girls who are often diagnosed later.
+Parents of boys may find getting a diagnosis to be a fairly straightforward process, but this isn’t always common with girls, who are often diagnosed later.

 For either autistic girls or boys to thrive, it is important they have timely access to diagnosis and supports to help them understand their own identity and needs.
 This strength-based approach can help them learn to advocate and understand themselves.